aress31/jwtcat/README.md

 This script performs brute-force attacks against JSON Web Tokens (JWT) in order to uncover the key used to create the JWT signature.

+*N.B.
+This script is configured to crack signatures generated using the HS256 hashing algorithm.*

 More information about JWT vulnerabilities can be found at:

 <https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/>